Initial data rigidity results: Proof of Theorem

 It follows from these facts that the leaves $\{\Sigma_t\}_{t \in [0, \delta)}$ have a smooth \textsl{immersed} limit $\Sigma_\delta$ as $t \nearrow \delta$.
-Using the weakly outermost condition (ensured by Lemma \ref{lemma.weakly.outermost}) and an idea of L.~Andersson and J.~Metzer \cite{AnderssonMetzger2009}, we now argue that $\Sigma_\delta$ is embedded.
+We use an idea of L.~Andersson and J.~Metzger \cite{AnderssonMetzger2009} to show that $\Sigma_\delta$ is embedded.
 For if not, we can find for every $\eta > 0$ a leaf $\Sigma_t$ and $p \in M$ such that $\Sigma_t \cap B_r(p)$ contains the graphs of two functions $f_1, \, f_2$ with the properties stated above and such that $| \, f_1 (0) - f_2 (0) \, |\ < \eta$.
-In fact, we can arrange for the layer between these two graphs to lie to the outside of $\Sigma_t$.
-Arguing exactly as in Section 6 of \cite{AnderssonMetzger2009}, if $\eta > 0$ is sufficiently small, it is possible to glue in a neck to connect $\Sigma_t$ across this layer so as to obtain a surface with non-positive expansion and negative expansion around the neck.
-By flowing this surface outward at the speed of its expansion as in Lemma 5.2 of \cite{AnderssonMetzger2009}, one obtains a surface homologous to $\Sigma_t$ with everywhere negative expansion.
+In fact, we can arrange for the layer between these graphs to lie to the outside of $\Sigma_t$.
+Arguing exactly as in Section~6 of \cite{AnderssonMetzger2009}, if $\eta > 0$ is sufficiently small, it is possible to glue in a neck to connect $\Sigma_t$ across this layer to obtain a surface with non-positive expansion and negative expansion around the neck.
+By flowing this surface outward at the speed of its expansion as in Lemma~5.2 of \cite{AnderssonMetzger2009}, one obtains a surface homologous to $\Sigma_t$ with everywhere negative expansion.
 This contradicts the fact that $\Sigma_0$ is weakly outermost.

-It is easy to see from the proof of Theorem \ref{thm.local.foliation} that $\{\Sigma_t\}_{t \in [0, \delta]}$ is a foliation.
+It is easy to see from the proof of Theorem~\ref{thm.local.foliation} that $\{\Sigma_t\}_{t \in [0, \delta]}$ is a foliation.
 Recall that $M$ and $\Sigma_\delta \cong \Sigma_0$ are connected.
-By the strong maximum principle as in e.g.~\cite[Proposition 3.1]{AshtekarGalloway} or \cite[Proposition 2.4]{AnderssonMetzger2009}, we have that $\Sigma_\delta = S$ if $\Sigma_\delta \cap S \neq \emptyset$.
+By the strong maximum principle as in e.g.~\cite[Proposition~3.1]{AshtekarGalloway} or \cite[Proposition~2.4]{AnderssonMetzger2009}, we have that $\Sigma_\delta = S$ if $\Sigma_\delta \cap S \neq \emptyset$.
 Note that the assumptions of the theorem continue to hold if we replace $\Sigma_0$ by $\Sigma_\delta$ and $M$ by the complement of $U$ in $M$.
 The result now follows by a continuity argument. \end{proof}